Students to the Schnitz

 Please note: At this time, the Students to the Schnitz Program is specifically reserved for public high schools and community organizations that serve high school-aged individuals.
 If you have questions about your school or community organization’s eligibility, or would like to inquire about group ticket pricing, please contact the Director of Youth Programs at the email address above before filling out this application.

 Each lecture starts at 7:30 p.m. and takes place at the Arlene Schnitzer Concert Hall in downtown Portland.
 Please indicate in each author’s section if you are interested in the event, and which books you’d like.
 Please triple check that you have clicked the check box that indicates you would like to attend an author event.
 It is the only way we’ll know.
-All PAL events in the 2024-25 season will be held in person, and there are a limited number of student tickets available at each lecture.
+There are a limited number of student tickets available at each lecture.

 • Let us know anything else you’d like to share.
 If you are definitely *not* interested in attending a specific lecture if you can’t have your viewing preference, please indicate that here.